Satwikan/dsa/disjointSet/README.md

 ## Union by Rank
 - ![image](https://i.ibb.co/7n3qm5C/image-2022-05-30-162650718.png)
+- given below example was worst case in simple implementation
 - ![image](https://i.ibb.co/sJ8qLHx/image-2022-05-30-163147605.png)
-- this was worst case in simple implementation
 - we will rank to determine node will become child of which node
 - rank is nothing but height of binary tree